-The county has one city – Salisbury – and twenty one towns including Swindon (the largest) and Wooton Bassett (now famous as a town that without fail remembers the military fallen).
+The county has one city – Salisbury – and 21 towns including Swindon (the largest) and Royal Wooton Bassett.

-Landlocked Wiltshire neighbours Dorset, Somerset, Hampshire, Oxfordshire, Gloucestershire and Berkshire.
-Its highest point at 295 m is Tan Hill–Milk Hill ridge in the Pewsey Vale.
+Landlocked Wiltshire neighbours the counties of Dorset, Somerset, Hampshire, Oxfordshire, Gloucestershire and Berkshire.
+Its highest point at 295m is Milk Hill ridge in the Pewsey Vale and Tan Hill near Allington is only slightly lower at 294m.
 The 2001 Census recorded over 610,000 inhabitants in industries from the military to farming.

 The ancient county town used to be Wilton where the county court sat and parliamentary elections of county members were held until 1832.
 The county town is now Trowbridge and Wiltshire Council which was formed in 1889 has its base there.